Q: Why participate in TEIMUN?

 Q: Is accommodation provided?

-A: TEIMUN does not provide you with any accommodation, unless you have been granted financial aid by our Participants Coordinators.
+A: TEIMUN does not provide you with any accommodation.
 But, there are a lot of accommodations in The Hague to stay during the week.

 Q: Is there something interesting to see in The Hague this summer?